deeptho/neumodvb/docs/lists.md

   the user pressed `OK` so that a filter for that was created

 * The second time, the user selected a cell in the `Name` column which contained "BNT 3."
-The user edited this cell in the filter dialog (by double clicking) and then changed the valuee to "BNT."
+The user edited this cell in the filter dialog (by double clicking) and then changed the value to "BNT."
 The screenshot below shows the dialog just before the user presses `OK` again.

 ![Filter Dialog](images/filter_dialog.png)